edenmind/OpenArabic/README.md

 ## Technologies

-OpenArabic.io is built using some great open source technologies such as:
+OpenArabic is built using some great open source technologies such as:

 - Terraform
 - MongoDB